New Student Health Requirement

 -OR-

-- Have a rubeola blood test drawn at the health center or at another physician's office and bring the test result record to the health center.
+• Have a rubeola blood test drawn at the health center or at another physician's office.
 This blood test will look for rubeola measles antibodies to determine if a person has received the MMR vaccine.
 Appointments are not required for this test at the health center.
-Drop into the health center anytime Monday through Friday between 9 a.m. and 1 p.m.
-When you arrive, you will be screened for COVID-19 symptoms.
-When the greeter asks you if you have an appointment, tell them you are an incoming student here for lab.
-(A negative blood test result will then require two rubeola measles/MMR immunizations.
-This will incur a cost and the patient will be responsible for the bill.)
+Drop into the health center anytime Monday through Friday between 9 a.m. and 1 p.m. and tell the check-in desk on the second level that you are here for rubeola titer.

 Questions?